 - We rotate crops.
 Because different pests attack different crops, we plant different crops in the same field every year to help control them.
-This also keeps nutrients in the soil as different types of crops need different nutrients to grow. - We've stopped plowing as much.
+This also keeps nutrients in the soil as different types of crops need different nutrients to arow. - We've stopped plowing as much.
 Not working the ground as often keeps soil healthy and prevents erosion.
 We're now using a "no-till" or "conservation tillage" method: stubble and other leftovers from the previous crop are left on the field and seeds are planted directly into the soil.
-More than half of all farm land in Canada is now cultivated using no-till practices, which means lower levels of greenhouse gas emissions since there is less time, labour and fuel spent preparing a field for planting. - We spend money on improvements.
+Seventy per cent of Saskatchewan farmers use no-till practices, which means lower levels of greenhouse gas emissions since there is less time, labour and fuel spent preparing a field for planting. - We spend money on improvements.
 In all Canadian provinces, the "Environmental Farm Plan" is helping farmers evaluate farms for environmental concerns and set goals and timelines for improvement.
-In Ontario, for example, farmers have invested over \$600 million in on-farm environmental improvements in the last 20 years. - We use good bugs to fight bad ones.
-"Integrated Pest Management" is a method that lets us work together with nature to monitor and control pests by combining different tactics, whether they're mechanical (tillage), cultural (good bugs) or chemical (pesticides).
+In Saskatchewan, the Farm Stewardship Program supports farmers and ranchers in making environmental improvements on their farms, and more than 12.000 Environmental Farm Plans have been completed by Saskatchewan farmers since 2005. - We use good bugs to fight bad ones.
+"Integrated Pest Management" is a method that lets us work together with nature to monitor and control pests by combining different tactics, whether they're mechanical (tillage). cultural (aood buas) or chemical (pesticides).